 This utility lets you create distribution diskettes for the system contents.
-Use the distribution diskettes to make a backup copy of the programs that came on your NEC Versa 2200C.
-Save the diskettes in case you need software to reload.
-Windows for Workgroups and Windows 95 operating system backup diskettes are available through NEC Backup Disk Fulfillment at 1-800-842-6446.
+Use the distribution diskettes to make a backup copy of the programs that came on your NEC Versa 2205C.
+Save the diskettes in case you need to reload the software.
+Windows 95 operating system backup diskettes are available through NEC Backup Disk Fulfillment at 1-800-842-6446.